Sumith-Pevekar/Sumith-Pevekar/README.md

 ### Glad to see you here!

 I'm a graduate student pursuing my Master's in Computer Science 🎓 from  University of Southern California🏛.
 I'm a passionate learner  and tech enthusiast who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
-I'm currently into Machine Learning, Data Science 🕸️ and Web Development 🤓.
+I'm currently into Machine Learning, Data Science 🤓 and Full Stack Development 🕸️.

 Joined Github **4** years ago.